$0 Colorado Foster Care Quick-Start Checklist

 Placement Reach and Wait Times

-In high-population counties like Denver, Jefferson, and Arapahoe, the county DHS pathway can mean a significant wait between licensure and your first placement.
-These county systems manage large caseloads, and their placement coordinators are working through substantial queues of children with diverse needs.
-Your license may sit active for months before a child is matched to your home if your certified age range or specialty is in lower demand locally.
+In high-population counties like Denver, Jefferson, and Arapahoe, the county DHS pathway can involve a wait between licensure and your first placement.
+These county systems manage large caseloads, and their placement coordinators are working through children with diverse needs.
+Timing depends on your certified age range, specialty, and current local demand.

-Private agencies draw from children in any county's custody.
-They maintain broader visibility into the statewide pool of children waiting for placement, which can translate to faster placements — particularly for families open to older children, teenagers, or sibling groups, who are among Colorado's most urgent placement needs.
+Private agencies can receive referrals from children in any county's custody.
+Their statewide reach may provide access to a broader pool of placements, particularly for families open to older children, teenagers, or sibling groups, who are among Colorado's urgent placement needs.

 Support Structure: What Each Path Offers